yaraalaa0/hrc_Sofar/README.md

 For launching the system:

-First, clone all the packages of this repository in the src folder of your ROS workspace.
+- First, clone all the packages of this repository in the src folder of your ROS workspace.

-Then, in the root of your workspace, run:
+- Then, in the root of your workspace, run:
 ~~~
 source devel/setup.bash
 ~~~

-Then,
+- build the workspace:
 ~~~
 catkin_make
 ~~~

-There are 4 ways to launch system:
+## There are 4 ways to launch the system:

-## Fast cube collection using one arm at a time (Recommended)
+### Fast cube collection using one arm at a time (Recommended)

 The moveit controller uses normal planning to pose target for all the four trajectories (rarely, it leads to non-straight motions in the 2nd and 3rd trajectories).
 The task manager only uses one arm at a time to move the cubes.